Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 Each component has a role, and each is constrained by the others.

-That resembles a Confucian-style intuition:
+That resembles a redacted-style intuition:

 > order is not produced by one dominant force, but by each element fulfilling its proper function within a larger relational structure.